the-road-to-learn-react/the-road-to-react/manuscript/react-modern/conditional-rendering.md

 ## React Conditional Rendering

-We will implement a new feature related to the just recently introduced asynchronous data.
-In a real application, a user would see some kind of feedback (e.g. loading spinner) when data gets loaded.
-In this section, we want to implement such feedback.
-Again you can try to implement it yourself first and later check out how the book implements this task.
+We are set to introduce a new feature associated with the recently introduced asynchronous data handling.
+In a genuine application, users typically receive feedback, such as a loading spinner, while data is being loaded.
+In this section, our goal is to implement this feedback mechanism.
+Feel free to attempt implementing it independently, and later, you can refer to the book to compare your solution with the provided implementation.

 **Task:** It takes some time to load the sample data from the promise.
 During this time, a user should be presented with a loading indicator in its simplest form (e.g. text which says "Loading ...").
 Once the data arrived asynchronously, hide the loading indicator.